turambar173/indigo-lbtda-onedata/README.md

 The Large Binocular Telescope (LBT) is an astronomical optical telescope located on Mount Graham in southeastern Arizona.
-The LBT is an international collaboration of serveral partners, among which Italy (INAF: Istituto Nazionale di Astrofisica) and Germany (LBTB: LBT Beteiligungsgesellschaft).
+The LBT is an international collaboration of several partners, among which Italy (INAF: Istituto Nazionale di Astrofisica) and Germany (LBTB: LBT Beteiligungsgesellschaft).